 8. Selous Game Reserve

 Selous Game Reserve is the largest protected area in Tanzania - and covers around 5% of Tanzania's land area.
 For comparison, this is bigger than the country of Denmark.

 The park has undisturbed nature and a great diversity of wild animals.
-Some of the animals you will see include elephants, rhino, hippo, lion, wild dog, zebras, and crocodiles.
+Some of the animals you will see include elephants, rhinos, hippos, lions, wild dogs, zebras, and crocodiles.

 The Rufiji River has an intricate network of channels and swamps, where animals gather for a drink, especially in the dry season.